Sterile Processing Technician Career Information

 How Long Does It Take to Train for a Sterile Processing Technician Career?

-In-house training for sterile processing jobs at hospitals generally takes from three to nine months for people without any experience.
-Even if you have some schooling in this field, you will still likely need to undergo this training due to the unique layouts and policies of individual hospitals.
+In-house training for sterile processing at hospitals generally takes from three to nine months regardless of prior experience, due to the unique layouts and policies of individual facilities.

 What Can I Learn at a Sterile Processing Technician School?